coleduclos/drpepper/Task_1/Dr_Pepper_Cloud_Design.md

 # Section 3
 ## Post Migration Suggestions
+Simplify the application and infrastructure to enable to use of AWS **Elastic Beanstalk**.
+By doing so, AWS will automatically handle the deployment, auto-scaling, load balancing, and monitoring of Dr Pepper's application.

 ### Application Redesign
 Break down the monolithic application into microservices by:
 1. "Strangling" the system - all new features should be architected as microservices.